yugabyte/yugabyte-db/docs/content/latest/api/ycql/batch.md

 You can address this limitation by using the `RETURNS STATUS AS ROW` feature.

-If used, the (write) statement will return it's status (whether applied, unapplied, or errored-out with a message) as a regular CQL row that the application can inspect and decide what to do.
+If used, the write statement will return its status (whether applied, unapplied, or errored-out with a message) as a regular CQL row that the application can inspect and decide what to do.

 In the case of a batch (which is its intended use-case), it is required that either none or all statements use `RETURNS STATUS AS ROW`.